Ireland '23 - Day 4 & 5 - Dublin to Killarney

 I saw 2 joggers and 2 other hikers out, and the falls loop was 4 miles rt with at least 500 ft. of gain, an easy walk.

-note - the old Kenmare road may be in poor condition, but it is a great & isolated mtn. bike ride, and the 36 mile ride from Kenmare to Killarney gains 1,800 ft.
+note - the old single lane Kenmare road may be in poor condition, but it makes a great & isolated mtn. bike ride of 36 miles from Kenmare to Killarney, gaining 1,800 ft.

 Muckross House - Descending steadily from the Torq car park, I somehow walked past the Muckross estate for about a half-mile before realizing I'd missed a turn.
-As I headed back, the wind was intense with sideways rain, so I was wet & cold when I finally arrived at the Muckross House entrance.
+As I headed back, intense wind caused sideways rain, so I was wet & cold when I finally arrived at the Muckross House entrance.

 Inside it was overly warm, so I enjoyed a relaxed stroll through the place.
 I didn't know the first thing about it.
 There are 65 rooms, but tourists only see 15 of them.
 The most important rooms had informative docents, usually with a captivated audience, which I tended to breeze past.....